briandrum/codes.forchagrin.com/_chapters/chapter-941-use-of-public-ways-for-small-cell-wireless-facilities-and-wireless-support-structures.md

-        percent taller than adjacent structures, or (c) is not extended in height by more than 10 percent or to a height exceeding 50 feet, whichever is greater, and (iii) the definition of "Small Wireless Facilities" found in the FCC’s Small Cell order is also otherwise satisfied.
+        percent taller than adjacent structures, or (c) is not extended in height by more than 10 percent or to a height exceeding 50 feet, whichever is greater, and (iii) the definition of "Small Wireless Facilities" found in the FCC's Small Cell order is also otherwise satisfied.

     12. _(12)_ "Small Cell Equipment" means a Small Cell Facility and all